potato1992/Iphone_usb_tethering_fix/Readme.md

 # Quick fix to Linux Iphone USB tethering with IOS 14 or higher

-After IOS14, the USB tethering no loger works when the Linux kernel is lower than 5.10.4, see https://github.com/libimobiledevice/libimobiledevice/issues/1038.
+After IOS14, the USB tethering no loger works with libimobiledevice when the Linux kernel is lower than 5.10.4, see https://github.com/libimobiledevice/libimobiledevice/issues/1038.

 Here I is a quick fix by rebuilding the ipheth driver.
 To use it, follow the steps: